 Currently, all staff are working remotely.
-To reach the Office of Residence Life and Community Standards, email email@example.com.
+If you have a question relating to housing please email firstname.lastname@example.org.
 If you would like to receive a phone call, email your name, phone number and message, and a staff member will get in touch with you.

-When campus reopens, stop by our office on the 3rd floor of Gershman Hall and we can help you with all matters related to housing, including
+When we return to in person instruction, stop by our office on the 3rd floor of Gershman Hall and we can help you with all matters related to housing, including